sderosiaux/golb/pages/2017-01-2x-htcbms-p3-circuit-breakers/index.md

 5.795: cb closed
 ```

-The advantage of the Akka circuit-breaker is that it's dealing with Scala and `Future`s directly: it's can be a `Success` or a `Failure`, which the circuit-breaker is using.
+The advantage of the Akka circuit-breaker is that it's dealing with Scala and `Future`s directly: it can be a `Success` or a `Failure`, that the circuit-breaker is relying to.
 Thanks to this, we can easily provide a fallback value in case of a failure / circuit-breaker opened.

 For instance: